Configuring Vitest for Next.js App Router

 Non-deterministic hydration or missing use client directive |

-Wrap client-only components in suppressHydrationWarning or ensure setup.ts polyfills match SSR output exactly. |
+Wrap client-only components with suppressHydrationWarning or ensure setup.ts polyfills match SSR output exactly. |

-Apply transform.ignorePatterns to bypass problematic compiled directories:
+Apply server.deps.external to bypass problematic compiled directories at the module resolution layer:

 // vitest.config.ts addition

-transform: {
+server: {

 }